California Adventures Series: Parks Adventure

 Visit each of the 24 National Parks listed, in one calendar year.

-- You may visit the Parks in any order and follow any route you desire.
+- You may visit the parks in any order and follow any route you desire.

-- The Parks Adventure includes riding your motorcycle from your home to the parks being visited and back to your home.
+- The Parks Adventure includes riding your motorcycle from your home to the park(s) being visited and back to your home.

 - There are no time extensions for any reason, including weather, mechanical failures, accidents, illness, etc.

-NOTE: A number of these Parks may be partially or fully closed during winter.
-It is strongly suggested to check Park hours and road conditions via the NPS website www.nps.gov prior to your visit.
+NOTE: A number of these parks may be partially or fully closed during winter.
+It is strongly suggested to check park hours and road conditions via the NPS website www.nps.gov prior to your visit.

-- You may choose to document each visit with your selfie and Parks stamp photo recorded in SpotWalla.
-You would email the link to the ride you created in SpotWalla records to the Ride Chair.
-The Ride Chair will be able to view the track of the ride and all the pictures that have been embedded.
-Refer to the Electronic Journaling page for more information about SpotWalla.
+- If using SpotWalla to track your rides, you may document each park visit by attaching your selfie(s) to waypoints recorded in SpotWalla.
+Upon completion, the Ride Chair will be able to view the track(s) of the ride and all the embedded pictures so that they need neither be printed nor emailed.
+Refer to the Electronic Journaling page for more information about documenting your ride using SpotWalla.

 Certified Finishers will be invited to attend Finishers’ celebrations.